vitalets/chnl/readme.md

 EventEmitter is basically a group of channels with common api.
 The main difference from single channel is that each method takes additional `event` argument.
-Not all methods of original nodejs [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter) are supported but most popular:
+Not all methods of original nodejs [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter) are supported but most needed:

 * addListener / on
 * removeListener / off